Rhizomatic-IO/rhizomatic/README.md

 # Rhizomatic

-Rhizomatic is a runtime built on the Java Platform Module System.
-It provides an extensibility model, service injection framework based on Guice, REST endpoint publishing using
-Jersey JAX-RS, and a web application server.
+Rhizomatic is a runtime built on the Java Platform Module System (JPMS).
+It provides an extensibility model, a service programming model based on Guice, REST endpoint publishing using JAX-RS annotations, and a web application server.

 ## Creating a Service
 Services are implemented as simple Java classes using `@Service`.
 Their dependencies are injected using Guice and therefore adhere to Guice IoC semantics: